A note on the weak* and pointwise convergence of BV functions: Introduction

 \begin{theorem} Let $u\in\BV(\R^n)$.
 Let $\{u_i\}_{i \in \N}$ be a sequence in $\BV(\R^n)$ for which $\{|D u_i|(\R^n)\}_{i \in \N}$ is bounded, and suppose that $u_i^*(x)\to u^*(x)$ for $\mathcal L^n$-almost every $x\in \R^n$.
 Let $w\in\BV(\R^n)$.
 Then for a subsequence \textup{(}not relabeled\textup{)} we have

 \end{theorem}

-We notice that the pointwise convergence with respect to the absolutely continuous part follows of course already from the $\mathcal L^n$-almost everywhere convergence, but the pointwise convergence with respect to the Cantor part~$|D^c w|$ may contain additional information when compared to Theorem~\ref{thm_bounded_BV_cap} since~$|D^c w|$ can be supported on an $(n-1)$-dimensional set.
+We notice that the assumption of pointwise convergence $\mathcal L^n$-almost everywhere is of course satisfied (for a subsequence) in the particular situation where we have weak* convergence in $\BV(\R^n)$, see also Remark~\ref{remark_assumptions_weak_star_convergence}.
+Furthermore, the pointwise convergence with respect to the absolutely continuous part follows of course already from the $\mathcal L^n$-almost everywhere convergence, but the pointwise convergence with respect to the Cantor part~$|D^c w|$ may contain additional information when compared to Theorem~\ref{thm_bounded_BV_cap} since~$|D^c w|$ can be supported on an $(n-1)$-dimensional set.
 The proof of Theorem~\ref{thm:main BV theorem} is executed in Section~\ref{sec_pointwise_convergence_slicing} and relies heavily on the theory of one-dimensional sections of $\BV$ functions given e.g. in \cite[Section 3.11]{AFP}.

-\begin{remark} The results of Theorem~\ref{thm_bounded_BV_cap} and Theorem~\ref{thm:main BV theorem} hold also in the vector-valued case where the sequence $\{u_i\}_{i \in \N}$ and the limit function~$u$ are taken in the space $[\BV(\R^n)]^N$ with $N \in \N$.
+\begin{remark} The results of Theorem~\ref{thm_bounded_BV_cap} and Theorem~\ref{thm:main BV theorem} hold also in the vector-valued case where the sequence $\{u_i\}_{i \in \N}$ and the limit function~$u$ are taken in the space $\BV(\R^n;\R^N)$ with $N \in \N$.
 This is seen easily by considering the component functions. \end{remark}

+In Example \ref{ex:liftings} we discuss a possible application of our results in the context of \emph{\textup{(}approximable\textup{)} liftings}.
 Let us finally observe that the results of Theorem~\ref{thm_bounded_BV_cap} and Theorem~\ref{thm:main BV theorem} are sharp in the sense that the exceptional set~$E$, where pointwise convergence fails, in general does not satisfy $\mathcal H^{n-1}(E) =0$ or $|D w|(E)=0$.
 In particular, we give examples in Section~\ref{sec_remarks_examples} which demonstrate that the jump set $D^j w$ needs to be excluded in the statement of the pointwise convergence and that also the passage to a subsequence is in general necessary.
-We further discuss some aspects of the possible size of the exceptional set~$E$, and we analyze two particular situations in Section~\ref{sec:decreasing}.
+We further discuss some aspects of the possible size of the exceptional set~$E$, and analyze two particular situations in Section~\ref{sec:decreasing}.